Oil extends loss on India COVID-19 cases, U.S. pipeline restart - Up News Info

 “The crude demand story is still upbeat for the second half of the year and that should prevent any significant dips in oil prices,” he added.

-Prices came under pressure as a broader surge in commodity prices, labor shortage and much stronger-than-expected U.S. consumer prices data this week stoked inflation concerns that could force the Federal Reserve to raise interest rates.
+Prices came under pressure as a broader surge in commodity prices and stronger-than-expected U.S. consumer prices data this week stoked inflation concerns that could force the Federal Reserve to raise interest rates.

 Raising rates typically boosts the U.S. dollar, which in turn pressures oil prices because it makes crude more expensive for holders of other currencies.